amschechter/amschechter.github.io/resume.markdown

 and others.<br />
 Learned common industry business practices such as deployment practices, Agile and professional standards of Git version control.
-#### Contractor - CellarTracker.com - Seattle, WA
-<div style="text-align: right">May 2018 - August 2018</div>
-Designed graphical data visualizations for CellarTracker.com, a wine cellar tracking and rating website with 500,000 monthly users, in order to track personal wine collections. <br />
-Used JavaScript, HTML, CSS and the D3 charting library to make Bar Graphs, Scatterplots, Pie Charts, and Line Graphs for the website.

-#### Data Science Researcher - Salem, OR
-<div style="text-align: right">March 2018 – May 2018</div>
-Cleaned, processed and visualized longitudinal data on over a million federal employees per year from 1973-2013 using Python and Tableau. <br />
-Performed this study for a Willamette business professor’s research on federal employee trends and correlations.

 #### Tennis Instructor - Amy Yee Tennis Center, Garfield High School, Jinji Tennis
 <div style="text-align: right">Seattle WA & Tokyo JP </div>